souldern/souldern.github.io/home/site-notes/email.md

   ![email1](email1.png)

-  You will then be taken to a second form to fill in the details of the mail server tou use.
+  You will then be taken to a second form to fill in the details of the mail server to use.
 It guesses one based on the souldern.org domain but as we have not paid for mail services this will not work and instead you need to configure it to use gmail's own server.